Kandeel4411/ASCII-Invader/src/README.md

 ## Usage

 * How to run:
-   * Download and run the SpaceInvader.exe in the repo <br>
+   * Download and run the Invader.exe in the repo <br>
    *or*
    * Build and run Visual studio project by following the installation procedure